 - Low system requirements.
 The Ubuntu developers recommend only 2 GB system memory (RAM) to run the operating system (OS).
-I've been able to run it comfortably with just 1 GB of RAM, and lightweight distros like Xubuntu on just 512 MB.
+I've been able to run it comfortably with just 1 GB of RAM and lightweight distros like Xubuntu on just 512 MB.
 I've lost count of how many old computers Ubuntu has brought back to life thanks to its ability to run smoothly on old hardware.

 Now, when you first set up an Ubuntu system, there are a few security considerations to keep in mind.
-After the initial install, there will be some tasks you'll want to perform as well for a more secure system, but we'll cover those in future parts of this mini-series.
+After the initial install, there will be some tasks you'll want to perform for a more secure system, but we'll cover those in future parts of this mini-series.

 Disclaimer: These articles are not meant to be an ultimate hardening guide or preventative guideline for defending against government actors or well-funded agencies.
-These are merely a few simple things Ubuntu users can do improve their defenses against physical attacks and while on public Wi-Fi networks.
+These are merely a few simple things Ubuntu users can do to improve their defenses against physical attacks and while on public Wi-Fi networks.

 Insert your USB flash drive into your computer, choose "Select image" in Etcher, then pick the Ubuntu IOS you downloaded.
 Next, select "Connect a drive" or just "Select drive," and choose your USB stick.
 Click on "Flash!" and wait until it's done.

 On the computer you're installing Ubuntu on, boot from your new Live USB.